 - Optimization: Cost control, Autoscaling, Preemptive instances …

-Representative question of the level of difficulty of the exam.
+Representative questions of the level of difficulty of the exam.

-Practical migration scenario question that includes cloud services and the Hadoop ecosystem, as well as concepts from the Analytics domain.
+Practical migration scenario question that includes cloud services and the Hadoop ecosystem and concepts from the Analytics domain.

 Services to study in detail

-- Cloud Storage – Core service that appears consistently in all certifications, and is central in the Data Lake systems.
-I´d recommend its study in detail at an architectural level – see Image 1 -, configurations according to the data temperature, and as an integration/storage element between the different services.
+- Cloud Storage – Core service that appears consistently in all certifications and is central to Data Lake systems.
+I’d recommend its study in detail at an architectural level – see Image 1 -, configurations according to the data temperature and as an integration/storage element between the different services.

 - Pub / Sub – Core service as an element of ingestion and integration.
 Its in-depth study is highly recommended: use cases, architecture, configuration, API, security and integration with other services (e.g. Dataflow, Cloud Storage) – Kafka’s native cloud mirror service.

 - Dataflow – Core service in the Analytics GCP domain as a process and transformation element.
-Implementation based on Apache Beam that is necessary to know at a high level and pipeline design.
+Implementation based on Apache Beam must know at a high level and pipeline design.
 Use cases, architecture, configuration, API and integration with other services.

 - Dataproc – Core service in the Analytics GCP domain as a process and transformation element.
-It is a service based on Hadoop, and therefore, it is the indicated service for a migration to the cloud.
-In this case, not only knowledge of Dataproc is required, but also in native services: Spark, HDFS, HBase, Pig … use cases, architecture, configuration, import/export, reliability, optimization, cost, API and integration with other services.
+It is a service based on Hadoop; therefore, it is the indicated service for migrating to the cloud.
+In this case, knowledge of Dataproc is required, and in native services: Spark, HDFS, HBase, Pig … use cases, architecture, configuration, import/export, reliability, optimization, cost, API and integration with other services.

 - Cloud SQL, Cloud Spanner – Cloud-native relational databases.
 Use cases, architecture, configuration, security, performance, reliability, cost and optimization: clusters, transactionality, disaster recovery, backups, export/import, SQL performance and optimization, tables, queries, keys and debugging.
 Integration with other services.

-- Cloud Bigtable – Low latency NoSQL managed database, suitable for time series, IoT… ideal to replace an HBase installation on-premise.
-Use cases, architecture, configuration, security, performance, reliability and optimization: clusters, CAP, backups, export/import, partitioning, performance, and optimization of tables, queries, keys.
+- Cloud Bigtable – Low latency NoSQL managed database, suitable for time series, IoT… ideal for replacing an HBase installation on-premise.
+Use cases, architecture, configuration, security, performance, reliability and optimization: clusters, CAP, backups, export/import, partitioning, performance, and optimization of tables, queries, and keys.
 Integration with other services.

-- Machine Learning – One of the strengths of the certification is the domain «Operationalizing machine learning models».
-Much more dense and complex than it may seem at first since it not only includes the operability and knowledge of the relevant GCP services; likewise, it includes the knowledge of the Data Science fundamentals: algorithm selection, optimization, metrics … The level of difficulty of the questions is variable but comparable to that of specific certifications, such as AWS Certified Machine Learning – Specialty.
-Most important services: BigQuery ML, Cloud Vision API, Cloud Video Intelligence, Cloud AutoML, Tensor Flow, Dialogflow, GPU´s, TPU´s …
+- Machine Learning – One of the certification strengths is the domain of “Operationalizing machine learning models”.
+It is much more dense and complex than it may seem at first since it includes the operability and knowledge of the relevant GCP services and the knowledge of the Data Science fundamentals: algorithm selection, optimization, metrics … The questions’ difficulty level is variable but comparable to specific certifications, such as AWS Certified Machine Learning – Specialty.
+Most essential services: BigQuery ML, Cloud Vision API, Cloud Video Intelligence, Cloud AutoML, Tensor Flow, Dialogflow, GPUs, TPU, ‘s…

-- Security – Security is a transversal concern across all domains, and appears consistently in all certifications.
-In this case, it appears as an independent technical topic, crosscutting concern or as a business requirement: KMS, IAM, Policies, Roles, Encryption, Data Prevention API …
+- Security – Security is a transversal concern across all domains and appears consistently in all certifications.
+In this case, it appears as an independent technical topic, crosscutting concern or a business requirement: KMS, IAM, Policies, Roles, Encryption, Data Prevention API …

-- Networking – Cross-domain that can appear in the form of separate technical issues, cross cutting concerns, or as business requirements: VPC, Direct Interconnect, Multi Region / Zone, Hybrid connectivity, Firewall rules, Load Balancing, Network Security, Container Networking, API Access ( private / public) …
+- Networking – Cross-domain can appear in the form of separate technical issues, cross-cutting concerns, or business requirements: VPC, Direct Interconnect, Multi-Region / Zone, Hybrid connectivity, Firewall rules, Load Balancing, Network Security, Container Networking, API Access (private/public) …

 - Hadoop – The exam covers ecosystems and third-party services like Hadoop, Spark, HDFS, Hive, Pig … use cases, architecture, functionality, integration and migration to GCP.